 To answer some questions about these photos: Yes, they are wild cheetahs.
 Yes, they caught and killed the impala themselves.
 No, we were not in any danger being this close to them.
 Despite their wild nature, they are habituated to humans and accustomed to hunting with them.
 They were very alert to their surroundings, always looking out for other predators that might steal their dinner, but they looked around and past us as if we were no more significant to them than the bushes.

 Another inevitable question about this trip is, “What was the wildest/most exciting/coolest/favorite moment of the trip?”
 There really is no easy answer for that, and I’m sure each member of the team would have something different to say.
 But for sheer, adrenaline-pumping excitement and awe-struck emotional impact, I would have to say the capture of the Nile crocodile at the Jozini Dam.
-This story, along with many others, can be read at the Blog on the Wild Brian website.
+This story, along with many others, can be seen in the finished documentary, Brian in the Wild.
 I won’t retell it here, but this photo journey would not be complete without a few of these…

 A stunning backdrop for croc hunting

 The croc-catching team from front to back: Brian, Mark (the scientist studying them), Clint (our guide), Lyndon on sound, Aaron on camera, and the boat skipper.